Table of Content

 What is Globalisation?

 The meaning of Globalisation is usually interpreted to indicate the integration of the economy of the nation with the world economy, it is a multifaceted aspect.
 It is a result of the collection of multiple strategies that are directed at transforming the world towards greater interdependence and integration.
 It includes the creation of networks and pursuits transforming social, economic and geographical barriers.
-Globalization tries to build links in such a way that the events in India can be determined by events happening distances away.
+Globalisation tries to build links in such a way that the events in India can be determined by events happening distances away.

 To put it in other words, Globalisation is the method of interaction and union among people, corporations and governments universally.